makersacademy/shop-manager-challenge/design_recipe_shop_manager.md

 ```
 # EXAMPLE

-1. Can one artist have many albums?
+1. Can one item have many orders?
+NO
+2. Can one order have many items?
 YES
-2. Can one album have many artists?
-NO

 -> Therefore,
 -> An artist HAS MANY albums